Home

 ~~ Lauryn Hill

-A monkey on the moon peering through a cloud of excessive smoke, precipitation, and heat, will find a bunch of ragtag children in that Sin Valley, a.k.a. the Silicon Valley, gushing and blushing over a creation they call an artificial intelligence.
-The sight of children playing adult is not new to the monkey, but that playtime never was a sight of contention as the children knew all too well that it was all 'fun n play' after all.
-Today, though, the monkey's frown can scarce hide a confused exasperation.
+A monkey on the moon peering through a cloud of excessive smoke, precipitation, and heat, will find a bunch of ragtag children in that Sin Valley gushing and blushing over a creation they call an artificial intelligence.
+While sight of children playing adult is not new, the monkey's eyes were accustomed to the fact that children knew all too well that such acting up was 'fun n play' after all.

-While Tom & Jerry was authentic, entertaining and rather filmy but in possession of a personality, the 3-D films are contrived, trying all too hard to convince.
-And after the emptying of bloated budgets, all that they manage to leave behind is an unsolicited bequest of hollowed out form of film-making.
-Certainly fantasy is fun, but then that is all that is to it, and ought to be.
-Fantasy demands no more dignity.
+While Tom & Jerry was authentic, entertaining, and rather filmy possessing a personality, the 3-D films are contrived and trying all too hard to convince.
+Even after all the emptying of bloated budgets all they manage is to leave behind an unsolicited bequest of hollowed out form of film-making.
+Certainly, all that fantasy stands for is fun but then that is all that is to it, and ought to be.
+It need not be dignified any further.

-And while, occassionally, it may garner fame & fortune, fatansy will, without exception, fail to bring to fruition fervour, freedom, finesse and form.
-It forever shall remain the product of the playfulness of some unabashed corner of our minds, and that is what is so disturbing about AI.
-It too is but a product of minds of many a children who, though they inhabit adult bodies, have inevitably lost their way amidst the forest of their algorithms.
+And while fantasy may frequently garner fame & fortune, it will without exception fail to bring to fruition fervour, freedom, finesse and form.
+It shall forever remain the product of the playfulness of some unabashed corner of our minds, and that is what is so disturbing about AI, an artefact that too but a product of minds of many a children who while happening to inhabit adult bodies have inevitably lost their way amidst the forest of their algorithms.

-This lineage traces its sacred origins to the false prophets of Alan Turing and cuts right down to Y Combinator.
-It is instructive to compare that (lineage) now to the perfectly straight line traced from Kabir to Gandhi: the adult mind will instinctively appreciate why the monkey is a bit perplexed, and frankly put off.
+They belong to a lineage that traces its sacred origins to the false prophets of Alan Turing and cuts right down to Y Combinator.
+It is instructive to compare that line of false prophets to the perfectly straight line traced from Kabir to Gandhi and the adult mind will then instinctively appreciate why the monkey is a bit perplexed, and frankly put off.
 For, it certainly expected better of mankind even though mankind itself seems to have lost that capacity to believe that it has been designed to aim for something nobler and more enlightened.

-Mr. Monkey may also be surely amused of what has overcome mankind that it revels in creating a replica for what it can do for itself quite well: not only that, what it certainly needs to do so only by itself and for itself.
-It has been always a distinguishing mark of mankind that reading, writing, thinking and reflecting are what sets apart this creation of God's:
+Mr. Monkey may further bemuse itself at what has overcome mankind that it seems to revel in creating a replica for what it can do for itself quite well; and not only that but what it certainly needs to do so only by itself and for itself.
+For it has always been a distinguishing mark of mankind that listening, reading, writing, thinking and reflecting are what set apart this creation of God's:

 Remember, when your Lord said to the angels: